nepomok/mana/README.md

 ## Directories
 ### /engine
-The engine provides the api for rendering, sound, input, etc.
+The engine provides the low level api for rendering, sound, input, etc.

+### /runtime
+The runtime defines a higher level interface around the engine api, including ecs, scripting and io schema.

 ### /editor
-The editor provides a gui for handling scenes in json format.
+The editor provides a toolset for creating applications using the the runtime interface.

-### /runtime
-The runtime defines a packaged scene format for the json scenes and referenced assets and defines the code which executes the packaged format.
-The packaged format includes all asset data in compressed and optionally encrypted form.